 We briefly review the growing literature on redistribution by governments and inequality.
-Before we discuss this literature however, we examine the trends in social spending and the measures of inequality used to explain its relationship to economic inequality.
-In so doing, we offer some clues as to the way in which we review the literature and why we model the relationship between the two as we do in the next section of the paper.
+However, before doing so, we examine the trends in social spending and the measures of inequality used to explain its relationship to economic inequality.
+We offer some clues as to the way in which we review the literature and why we model the relationship between the two, as we do in the next section of this chapter.